OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/GSoC-2022/README.md

     - Four variations combining the somatic pulse amplitude and dendritic amplitude were replicated
         - Readme is updated with the plots for that with parameters from the model2 for each of the cases.

+Some of my commits of the work mentioned above can be reference to this [open PR#45](https://github.com/OpenSourceBrain/BahlEtAl2012_ReducedL5PyrCell/pull/45)